avanpo/.env/README.md

 # env

-my linux setup. at home, this is arch. a work in progress
+My linux setup.
+At home, this is Arch.
+A work in progress.

 * wm: i3
 * bar: polybar